WolframResearch/WolframClientForPython/docs/docpages/intro.rst

     >>> session.terminate()

 .. note::
-    nonterminated sessions usually result in orphan kernel processes, which ultimately lead to the inability to spawn any usable instance at all.
+    non-terminated sessions usually result in orphan kernel processes, which ultimately lead to the inability to spawn any usable instance at all.
 Typically, this ends up with a WolframKernelException raised after a failure to communicate with the kernel.

 .. note ::
     for in-depth explanations and use cases of local evaluation, refer to :ref:`the advanced usage section<adv-local-evaluation>`.